 A CDI diagnosis requires your doctor taking a careful history with a particular emphasis on antibiotic use during the previous three months.
 As some antibiotics are more often implicated in C. diff disease, knowing the type and duration of your antibiotic use can be helpful.

 The doctor may ask you for a detailed description of your diarrhea, including its color, consistency, and frequency.
 This is an important detail in differentiating C. diff-related diarrhea from other causes.
-Other important factors include a history of fever, immunosuppression (from chemotherapy, HIV or other causes), a recent surgical procedure, recent stay in a healthcare facility, previous infection with C. diff, recent change in bowel habits, and the presence of abdominal symptoms.
+Other important factors include a history of fever, immunosuppression (from chemotherapy, HIV or other causes), a recent surgical procedure, recent stay in a healthcare facility, previous infection with C. diff, recent change in bowel habits, recent proton-pump inhibitor use, and the presence of abdominal symptoms.

 Toxins produced by C. difficile bacteria can usually be detected in a sample of your stool.
 Several main types of lab tests exist, and they include: